Today, lithium-ion batteries are the backbone of most electronic devices, including electric vehicles.

 A stable and "self-healing" battery

-Making the battery out of mostly solid materials helps prevent dendrites from forming in more ways than one.
+Making the battery out of mostly solid materials helps prevent dendrite formation in more ways than one.
 Mechanically, it is much easier to break a thin metal or ceramic shell than to penetrate, for example, a solid battery anode.
-This project goes a step further by chemically taking into account any cracks with "dynamically generated decompositions" which fill and block potential dendrites.
+This project goes a step further by chemically accounting for any cracks with “dynamically generated decompositions” which fill and block potential dendrites.

 How is the stable metal lithium battery made?

-Think of the new stable battery as a hamburger with lettuce and tomato: bread is the lithium metal anode, lettuce is graphite, tomatoes are the first electrolyte, and bacon is the second electrolyte.
+Think of the new stable battery as a hamburger with lettuce and tomato: the bread is the lithium metal anode, the lettuce is the graphite, the tomatoes are the first electrolyte, and the bacon is the second electrolyte.
 Add another layer of the first electrolyte, cover it with a cathode and enjoy your meal.

 What could change when switching from lithium-ion to lithium-metal batteries?

-In a perfect world, the lithium-metal battery is lighter, more powerful, more durable.
+In a perfect world the lithium-metal battery is lighter, more powerful, longer lasting.
 Unfortunately, until now it was not possible to obtain a stable version.
-The reduction or elimination of dendrite formation is key to any of these projects, it is she who greatly reduces any negative results.
-Harvard scientists tested their battery for over 10.000 charge cycles, rivaling a traditional (fossil fueled) car, but they didn't stop there.
+The reduction or elimination of dendrite formation is fundamental to any of these projects, it is she who greatly reduces any negative results.
+Harvard scientists tested their battery for over 10.000 charge cycles, rivaling a traditional (fossil fuel) car, but they didn't stop there.

-They found that after these 10.000 cycles their design still held 82% of the charge!
+They found that after these 10.000 cycles their design still retained 82% of its charge!

-With this stable battery an electric car can last like and longer than a "fossil"
+With this stable battery an electric car can last as long as and longer than a "fossil" one

 This battery technology could extend the life of electric vehicles to that of gasoline-powered cars, from 10 to 15 years, without the need to replace the battery.
 With its high current density, the battery could pave the way for electric vehicles that can fully charge within 10 minutes.